Bios4Biol/intronSeeker/README.md

 Grinder file is an input to simulate data with FRS (Full Random Simulation) or GBS (GTF based simulation).
-All parameters are described here: https://sourceforge.net/projects/biogrinder/files/
+All parameters are described here: https://sourceforge.net/projects/biogrinder/files/ A grinder file is given for example:  config/grinder_frs.cfg

 Here are a few examples:
 -cf 100               # Fold coverage (100X)